cloudmesh-community/sp19-222-97/project-report/report.md

 1) The creation of a regression model that most suitable fits the dataset.
 This should most likely be a linear regression model or a data tree.
 2) The creation of a RESTful server that could retrieve the raw data sets, perform analysis, and return the data to a requested user.

 The first part of the project required me to program a way to retrieve the transcribed data.
-By import the Python libraries csv and requests, the program can retrieve this data from a Google Drive downloadable link as TETRIS_DOWNLOAD.csv.
-This data set can be found [here.](https://drive.google.com/open?id=1ndBqB24w8OnpZmTZTU_Ey2iHdbgxDZgJeuYc66tzhTI) [@website:2]
+Due to the data on the website being only images of spreadsheets rather then the spreadsheets themselves, this was neccessary. [@website:2] By importing the Python libraries csv and requests, the program can retrieve this data from a Google Drive downloadable link as TETRIS_DOWNLOAD.csv.
+This data set can be found [here.](https://drive.google.com/open?id=1ndBqB24w8OnpZmTZTU_Ey2iHdbgxDZgJeuYc66tzhTI){#sec:tetris-data}

 The analysis of the data was first done with the usage of a linear regression model.
 For this, I took the features to be year, rounds won, and composite score.
 The label in question was the resulting ranking of players.
 The second model used was a data tree classifier.
 This would help with the previous linear regression model, since we can observe how the Gini coefficients - analytical resultants of data trees that help color the importance of certain variables - are resulted from the usage of a data tree.